 We love the word creativity.

 Who doesn’t?
 Creativity puts a smile on your face.
 It’s fun.
-Create something, point to it and say “look at what I made”.
-Doesn’t that feel satisfying?
-Doesn’t that makes you feel good?
+Create something, point to it and say, “Look at what I made”.
+It’s satisfying, right?
+It makes you feel good.

-But combine creativity with marketing, and you also find yourself with a serious business benefit.
-A serious competitive advantage as one of our favourite marketing quotes points out :-
+Combine this creativity with marketing and you’ve got a serious business benefit.
+A serious competitive advantage.
+As one of our favourite marketing quotes puts it :-

 “It may well be that creativity is the last unfair advantage we’re legally allowed to take over our competitors.”